Developer’s Guide

 Update Documentation

 The documentation is automatically updated for changes within modules.
-However, it is essential to update the documentation after adding new modules in the engines or lib directories.
+However, it is essential to update the documentation after adding new modules in the milliontrees/ package.

 1. Navigate to the docs directory and create a temporary directory, e.g., source.